Want to get a retro Italy Shirt? Read on…

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-They have over 500 pieces of football kit ranging including a lovely 1982 home shirt (above) celebrating Italy’s triumph in the World Cup that year against West Germany.
+They have over 500 pieces of football kit ranging including a lovely 1982 home shirt (above left) celebrating Italy’s triumph in the World Cup that year against West Germany.

 The Azzuri made a slow start to the competition drawing all three of their first round group games against Poland, Cameroon and Peru.
 This led to much criticism from Italian journalists which infuriate the Italian squad to the point they decided on a press black out with only coach Enzo Bearzot and captain Dino Zoff speaking to the press.